Gets you back to Kens home page

 Walks based on village centres:-

-The village-based walks are less arduous than the back-packing trips described above, partly because you only need to carry a day-sack.
+The village-based walks are less arduous than the back-packing trips described above,

 Remember, 'Alpine' or 'Alpine option' means that you need a companion, rope, ice-axe & crampons & know how to use them but these are all easy climbs.
 If you have any doubts about your plans, do e-mail me.